 Date: May 2018 – ongoing

-Exploring the feasibility of redeveloping an ageing hydropower scheme to better serve the future electricity market
+Exploring the potential redevelopment of an ageing hydropower scheme to better meet the needs of the future electricity market

-Tasmania’s iconic Tarraleah hydropower scheme (100 MW) was constructed in the late 1930s and is one of Hydro Tasmania’s oldest hydropower schemes.
-Located in the headwaters of the Derwent and Nive catchments, it remains vitally important to Tasmania’s energy security to this day as it regulates flows to the Derwent system of dams and hydropower station as well as water supply to Hobart.
+Tasmania’s iconic Tarraleah hydropower scheme was constructed in the late 1930s in the Central Highlands and is one of Hydro Tasmania’s oldest hydropower schemes.
+Located in the headwaters of the Derwent and Nive catchments, it is an important asset, regulating flows to the Derwent system of dams and hydropower stations as well as water supply to Hobart.

 With the support of the Australian Renewable Energy Agency (ARENA), a feasibility study assessed options for reimagining the Tarraleah scheme to deliver more renewable power with more flexibility in the future.

 This project forms part of Hydro Tasmania’s Battery of the Nation initiative to support the transition of the Australian electricity market to more wind and solar generation, which will require dispatchable renewables such as hydropower to smooth supply and provide vital grid support services.

 The feasibility study was completed in 2021 and followed a pre-feasibility study conducted in 2017–18, also co-funded by ARENA.

 In April 2022, the federal government announced a funding commitment of up to $65 million for the Tarraleah hydropower scheme, which will bring the exciting vision for its future one step closer.

 Together with investment from Hydro Tasmania, this represents a ~$123 million investment, with work progressing on assessing the commercial viability of scheme redevelopment and enabling a staged program of upgrade works that provide flexibility for the scheme's future.